k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 For more information about Project Versioning, read [here.](/articles/16_deploy_fabric/04_project_versioning.md)

-### Download the Deployed Code
+### Downloading the Deployed Code

-In addition to project versioning, which allows you to compare between the deployed version and the matched tag in GIT, Fabric supports the creation of a zip file for a selected LU name, so that the implementor can download the code deployed in the environment and check it.
+In addition to project versioning, which allows you to compare between the deployed version and the matched tag in GIT, Fabric supports the creation of a zip file for any selected LU name, enabling the implementor to download the code that is deployed in the environment and to check it.

 ###### Syntax: